NUSOC/laravel_openam2020/README.md

 # laravel_openam2020

+## Note
+This is still a work in progress.

 ## Set Environment Variables,
 Ensure your base project has the following in the following in the `.env` file.